-Find high quality resources for law on the web - connect to the Eagle-i Internet Portal for Law
+Find high quality resources for law on the web - search the Eagle-i Internet Portal for Law.

 Eagle-i is designed to help legal researchers find relevant information on the Internet - providing insight into authoritative web resources and the most reliable sites and materials, through site profiles, content assessments and well-maintained dynamic links.

 Coverage includes: UK, European, Foreign, Comparative and International law

 The Internet has become a valuable research tool for law but finding the most relevant and trusted sites can demand time and a range of information skills.